acidopal/ait-nestjs-push-notification/README.md

 ```

 ## Using Service
 You can use the service by injecting it to your existing service.
+No need to provide in feature module, already been a global scope service
 ```ts
 @Injectable()
 export class YourService {